 maxwell barna chats with British alt-rockers The Dunwells, who visit The Saint in Asbury Park, N.J. this week …

 This interview is about a band that many of you have most likely never heard of.
 But that part isn’t important.
-What’s important is that you will hear of them.
+What’s important is that you will.
 They’re a jolly band of gents from across the pond, and they’ve been shaking things up here in the U.S. since their first trip out last year.
 They are The Dunwells.
-And as I said before, never mind that you don’t know them, because you will — probably sooner than later.
+And as I said before, nevermind that you don’t know them, because you will — probably sooner than later.
 They play a very, very tight mix of electric and acoustic folk, coupled with complex five-part harmonies and catchy chord progressions that have been captivating audiences both at home and abroad.

-While many of the more popular folk rock bands out today try to sound like the inside of their favorite hometown dive bar — dingy, sticky, broken down, murky, but unexplainably intimate and familiarly comforting — The Dunwells are turning the scene on its head.
-They’re tight, crisp, and polished, and from what we’re told, they deliver one hell of a live show.
+While many of the more popular folk rock bands out today try to sound like the inside of their favorite hometown dive bar — dingy, sticky, broken down, but unexplainably intimate and familiarly comforting — The Dunwells are turning the scene on its head.
+They’re tight, crisp and polished, and from where we’re sitting, they deliver one hell of a live show.

 In reviews, many critics tend to place them in the same boat as Mumford & Sons, and I’m not necessarily sure why.
 Don’t get me wrong, Mumford & Sons are a great band, and the two would probably do very well on a bill together (cough cough, promoters), but The Dunwells are in a class of their own.
 Their sound is impeccable, and their music is catchy — perhaps even a bit poppy.